SRGBmods/qmk-8051/readme.md

 >[!CAUTION]
 > This cannot be applied for **VS11K28A**, even though they're also CH555.
-> Because those keyboards uses different hardware configurations than **HFD801KJC**.
+> Because keyboards with VS11K28A uses different hardware configurations than **HFD801KJC**.

 >[!CAUTION]
 > There is no way to backup or reflash the original firmware.